-On the recommendation of the Audit Committee, our Board of Directors has appointed PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+On the recommendation of the Audit Committee, our Board of Directors has appointed PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
 The Board of Directors recommends that stockholders vote for ratification of this appointment.
 If this proposal is not approved at the Annual Meeting, our Board of Directors will reconsider its appointment.
 Even if the appointment is ratified, the Audit Committee may, in its discretion, direct the appointment of a different independent registered accounting firm at any time during the year if the Audit Committee determines that such a change would be in our stockholders' best interests.

-PricewaterhouseCoopers LLP has audited our financial statements for the fiscal years ended December 31, 2016, 2015 and 2014.
+PricewaterhouseCoopers LLP has audited our financial statements for each fiscal year since December 31, 2013.
 We expect representatives of PricewaterhouseCoopers LLP to be present at the Annual Meeting, and available to respond to appropriate questions.
 They will have the opportunity to make a statement if they desire to do so.